 - Fill 12 cupcake baking cups heaping full or 16 regular size muffins.

-Bake at 350 degrees for 30-35 minutes.
-Tops nicely browned and crisp looking.
+- Bake at 350 degrees for 30-35 minutes.
+Tops nicely browned and tops crusty looking.

 Shredded carrots, apple and well drained crushed pineapple are added to dry ingredients.

 Next slightly beat eggs, oil and vanilla together in separate bowl or large measuring cup.